X86-64: Video game consoles

-The PlayStation 4 and Xbox One use AMD x86-64 processors based on the Jaguar microarchitecture.
-Firmware and games are written in x86-64 code; no legacy x86 code is involved.
-The PlayStation 5 and Xbox Series X/S use AMD x86-64 processors based on the Zen 2 microarchitecture.
-The Steam Deck uses a custom AMD x86-64 accelerated processing unit (APU) based on the Zen 2 microarchitecture.
+The PlayStation 4 and Xbox One use custom AMD accelerated processing units (APUs) based on the Jaguar microarchitecture.
+Likewise, the PlayStation 5, Steam Deck and Xbox Series X/S use custom AMD APUs based on the Zen 2 microarchitecture.
+Firmware and games are written in x86-64 code; no legacy 32-bit x86 code is involved.

 Industry naming conventions

 Since AMD64 and Intel 64 are substantially similar, many software and hardware products use one vendor-neutral term to indicate their compatibility with both implementations.
 AMD's original designation for this processor architecture, "x86-64", is still used for this purpose, as is the variant "x86_64".
 Other companies, such as Microsoft and Sun Microsystems/Oracle Corporation, use the contraction "x64" in marketing material.

 The term IA-64 refers to the Itanium processor, and should not be confused with x86-64, as it is a completely different instruction set.

 Many operating systems and products, especially those that introduced x86-64 support prior to Intel's entry into the market, use the term "AMD64" or "amd64" to refer to both AMD64 and Intel 64.